CaptainEFFF/project_1/README.md

 Team Name: Cayenne Quartet
 Team Members: Kyle Whittemore, Andrew Anc, David Ross Banville, Katie Hennessey

-Project Description: our app will take user input for their location, list out resturants based on the Yelp reviews, listing the star reviews and return a heat map index based on the level of stars the restaurants have earned.
+Project Description: our app will take user input for their location, list out resturants based on the reviews, listing the star reviews, price index, address and return a heat map index based on the level of stars the restaurants have earned.
+When the card is hovered over a pin will drop on the map.

-Library: heatmapjs
+Library: external libraries

-Technology: CSS Grid
+Technology: CSS Grid, SVG handling for the animation

 Sketch outline:
-Firebase: recent location search of off userinput; Dynamic page;
+Firebase: recent location search of off userinput;
+Dynamic page;
-User input validation ( enter correct information for search by town/city, state, zip code) repeating element: table with yelp reviews
+User input validation ( enter correct information for search by town/city, state) repeating element: table with reviews, prices, location

 API's to be used:

-Google Maps API: heatmap plugin that links to  maps

-yelp api: ( restaurant reviews/star reviews)
+Google Maps API: heatmap plugin that links to  maps Google Places api: ( restaurant reviews/star reviews) Google GeoCoder for the Lat/Long

 Breakdown of tasks:
-Tuesday/Wednesday
-Kyle: heatmapjs
-Andrew: Google Maps API
-David: Yelp API
-Katie: CSS Grid

-Thursday Tasks:
-Bring together our research and apply it to the code html id's, css layout: tables, containers,
+Kyle and Andrew worked the backend: implementing the API's, JQuery, Firebase

-Front-end: David and Katie
+David and Katie worked on frontend: designing the page layout and UI
-Back-End: Andrew and Kyle